archlinux/infrastructure/docs/email.md

   happen automatically as the *postfwd* role is a dependency of the *postfix* role (using `delegate_to` to run it against 'mail.archlinux.org' regardless of the target host that the postfix role is being run on)
-- Any services on the new host that need to relay mail should relay using SMTP to `localhost` on port 10027 which bypasses any filtering/restrictions that are applied by postfix to port 25 traffic.

 # Create new DKIM keys